xebiarohan/Javascript-And-Typescript/JAVASCRIPT_CONCEPTS.md

 This methods seals the the current object properties and methods.
 We cannot add any new properties and methods but we can change the current properties and methods.

-These sealed object cannot be deleted or reconnfigured.
+These sealed object properties cannot be deleted.

 ```js
 let name = {